-On behalf of the Division of Waste Management (DWM), I am pleased to present the 16th edition of our annual report.
+On behalf of the Division of Waste Management, I am pleased to present the 16th edition of our annual report.
 This report highlights division activities and accomplishments for the 2021 Fiscal Year (FY21) (July 1, 2020, through June 30, 2021).
 Thank you for taking time to read this report of the important achievements the staff have accomplished during this period.

-The division faced a few challenges due to the continued presence of Covid-19.
+DWM faced a few challenges due to the continued presence of Covid-19.
+As staff were transitioned back into the office with telecommute options for two days per week, maintaining workflow consistency and completing daily tasks required constant coordination of schedules.
 While the pandemic persistently challenged our efforts, staff quickly adjusted and never stopped working to preserve and restore Kentucky's land.
 The dedication of the administrative staff, scientists, specialists, geologists, and engineers, and the unfailing effort within each of the eight branches of the division was steadfast before my appointment as Director in September 2020.